Skip to Main Content

 • Skim read the discussions and conclusions to get the author's opinions on what the results reveal, but remember you need to scrutinise the results yourself and see if you agree with the authors' conclusions.

-This quick, four minute video goes through the creator's own way of reading a paper (journal article) which you may find useful.
-As they note, this might not work for all articles and all people, but it may be a useful starting point.
+This quick, four minute video summarises the creator's own way of reading a paper (journal article), which you may find useful as a starting point.

-The below blog post by Jennifer Raff (an assistant professor in the Department of Anthropology, University of Kansas) goes through the steps of reading a scientific paper /journal article in more detail with guiding questions to help you make notes of each section.
+This blog post by Jennifer Raff (Department of Anthropology, University of Kansas) explains the process of reading a scientific paper/journal article in more detail with guiding questions to help you make notes.